The Oprah Winfrey Show: Broadcast history and release

-The show aired on most ABC-owned stations in the United States (except KTRK-TV in Houston and former O&O WTVG in Toledo, with the show being aired on the CBS-affiliated stations in the respective markets) (as well as various other stations through CBS Television Distribution, successor to King World), CTV in most Canadian markets, Diva Universal in Malaysia, TV3 in Ireland, GNT in Brazil, national TV3 in Sweden, Network Ten in Australia, La7d in Italy, MBC 4 in the Arab world, MetroTV in Indonesia, FARSI1 in Iran, Star World in India, and in the Netherlands on RTL 4.
+The show aired on most ABC-owned stations in the United States (except KTRK-TV in Houston and former O&O WTVG in Toledo, with the show being aired on the CBS-affiliated stations in the respective markets, KHOU and WTOL), as well as various other stations through CBS Television Distribution, successor to King World), CTV in most Canadian markets, Diva Universal in Malaysia, TV3 in Ireland, GNT in Brazil, national TV3 in Sweden, Network Ten in Australia, La7d in Italy, MBC 4 in the Arab world, MetroTV in Indonesia, FARSI1 in Iran, Star World in India, and in the Netherlands on RTL 4.

 In the United Kingdom, the show has been broadcast on a number of different channels.
-Channel 4 first broadcast the series on Monday October 3, 1988, The BBC & Sky one acquired the rights and started broadcasting the series from 9 January 1995 which meant at time during 1995 the show went out on 3 different channel.
-Five pick up the terrestrial rights from early 1998.
-Rights subsequently went to Living TV by 2002, followed by ITV2 in 2006, and then to Diva TV, until rights went to TLC for the last couple of series.
+Channel 4 first broadcast the series on Monday October 3, 1988, The BBC & Sky one acquired the rights and began broadcasting the series from 9 January 1995 which meant during 1995 the show was seen on three channels.
+Five picked up the terrestrial rights from early 1998.
+Rights subsequently went to Living TV by 2002, then ITV2 in 2006, next to Diva TV, and then to TLC for the last couple of series.
 The show aired in 149 countries worldwide and was often renamed and dubbed into other languages.

 Reception

 Television viewership and ratings

-Marquee for the show, above entrance at Harpo Studios in Near West Side, Chicago.
+The marquee for the show is seen, above the entrance at Harpo Studios in Near West Side, Chicago.
 The first Oprah show was taped there on January 15, 1990.

 It has been reported that the show averages an estimated 7, 14, and 15–20 million viewers a day in the United States.
 It has also been reported at 26 million and 42 million a week (5.2 and 8.4 million a day).
 Viewership for the show has been reported to have dropped over the years, averaging 12.6 million in 1991–2, 9 million in 2004, 9 million in 2005, 7.8 in 2006, 7.3 million in 2008, and 6.2 million in 2009.

-The show was number one in the talk show ratings since its debut.
+The show was No. 1 in the talk show ratings since its debut.
 The show spent many years as the highest-rated program in daytime television.
 Even with stiff competition, Oprah still maintained a consistent lead over other talk shows.

 Critical response

 Ken Tucker of Entertainment Weekly praised Winfrey's ability to connect with her audience.
 Newsweek listed the show as one of the best talk shows in television history.

 Cultural impact

 Multiple shows have spun off of Oprah, including Dr. Phil (2002−2023), Rachael Ray (2006−2023), The Dr. Oz Show (2009−2022) and The Nate Berkus Show (2010−2012).
 The Doctors (2009−2022) is a spin-off of Dr. Phil, making it a third-generation spin-off.
 The show inspired television presenters of other talk shows, such as Jenny Jones of The Jenny Jones Show.